 What’s the social life like at SSTH?

-Selina is extremely focused and is very interested in both specializations at SSTH, Spa Management and Sustainable Culinary Arts and hopes to focus on Spa management.
+Selina is extremely focused and is very interested in both specialisations at SSTH, Spa Management and Sustainable Culinary Arts and hopes to focus on Spa management.

 Cemil Daylan – 35 years old